Integrality of Stickelberger elements and the equivariant Tamagawa number conjecture: Introduction

 For non-abelian extensions, the results are rather sparse.
 Burns and Flach \cite{Burns_Flach_II} have given a proof for an infinite class of quaternion extensions over the rationals and Navilarekallu \cite{Navilarekallu} has treated a specific $A_4$-extension over $\Q$.
+Further progress has recently been made by Johnston and the author \cite{hybrid-ETNC}.

-If $L/K$ is a CM extension, the author \cite{ich-tameII} has introduced a module $SKu(L/K)$ over the center of the group ring $\zg$ which is a non-commutative analogue of the Sinnot-Kurihara ideal (cf.~\cite[p.~193]{Sinnott-ideal}) and was already implicitly used in \cite{ich-stark} and \cite{Burns_Johnston}.
+If $L/K$ is a CM extension, the author \cite{ich-tameII} has introduced a module $SKu(L/K)$ over the center of the group ring $\zg$ which is a noncommutative analogue of the Sinnot-Kurihara ideal (cf.~\cite[p.~193]{Sinnott-ideal}) and was already implicitly used in \cite{ich-stark} and \cite{Burns_Johnston}.
 An integrality conjecture on $SKu(L/K)$ has been formulated and it was shown that it is implied by the ETNC in many cases and follows from the results in \cite{Barsky}, \cite{Cassou}, \cite{Deligne-Ribet} if $G$ is abelian.
 Assuming the validity of this integrality conjecture, the minus part of the ETNC at $p$ was deduced from the conjectural vanishing of $\mu$, provided that the ramification above $p$ is at most tame (and, as in the abelian case, some technical extra assumption holds).
-Moreover, it follows from the results in \cite{ich-stark} that for the case at hand the non-abelian analogues of Brumer's conjecture, of the Brumer-Stark conjecture and of the strong Brumer-Stark property (as formulated in loc.cit.) hold, provided that $\mu=0$ and the integrality conjecture holds.\\
+Moreover, it follows from the results in \cite{ich-stark} that for the case at hand the non-abelian analogues of Brumer's conjecture, of the Brumer-Stark conjecture and of the strong Brumer-Stark property (as formulated in \cite{ich-stark}) hold, provided that $\mu=0$ and the integrality conjecture holds.\\

 Most of these results make heavily use of the validity of the equivariant Iwasawa main conjecture (EIMC) attached to the extension $L^+_{\infty} / K$, where $L^+_{\infty}$ is the cyclotomic $\zp$-extension of $L^+$ which is the maximal real subfield of $L$.
 Note that the EIMC is known for abelian extensions of totally real number fields with Galois group $\mc G$ such that $\mc G$ is a $p$-adic Lie group of dimension $1$ (cf.~\cite{Wiles-main,towardI}).
 More recently, Ritter and Weiss \cite{EIMC-theorem} have shown that the EIMC (up to its uniqueness statement) holds for arbitrary $p$-adic Lie groups of dimension $1$ provided that $\mu$ vanishes.
 In fact, this can be generalized to higher dimensional $p$-adic Lie groups as shown by Kakde \cite{Kakde-mc} and, independently, by Burns \cite{Burns-mc}.
 Note that Kakde in fact provides an independent proof also in the case of dimension $1$.\\